 The film’s presentation of traditional family values in a comic setting resonated with postwar audiences, making the film a box office hit.

-Life with Father received four Oscar® nominations, including Powell’s nomination for Best Actor.
-The film was also nominated for Best Cinematography, Color, Best Art Direction, Color, and Best Music Score of a Dramatic of Comedy Picture.
+Life with Father received four Oscar nominations, including Powell’s nomination for Best Actor.
+The film was also nominated for Best Cinematography, Color, Best Art Direction, Color, and Best Music Score of a Dramatic or Comedy Picture.
 It won the Golden Globe Award for Best Motion Picture Score.
-Not only was Powell nominated for the Oscar®, but he also won the New York Film Critics Circle Award for Best Actor for his work in Life with Father and in The Senator Was Indiscreet, which was released the same year.
+Not only was Powell nominated for the Oscar, but he also won the New York Film Critics Circle Award for Best Actor for his work in Life with Father and in The Senator Was Indiscreet, which was released the same year.

-Michael Redgrave was born into a theatrical family in Gloucestershire, England.
-He became an actor himself in 1934 and played many roles on the London stage, with an interruption for service in the Royal Navy for a year and a half during World War II.
+Michael Redgrave was born into a theatrical family in Gloucestershire, England, in 1908.
+He began his own acting career in 1934 and played many roles on the London stage, with an interruption for service in the Royal Navy for a year and a half during World War II.
 He made his New York theatrical debut in the title role in Macbeth in 1948.

 Redgrave had a lengthy and illustrious career both on the stage and in films for some 25 years until he was disabled by Parkinson’s Disease in the 1970s.
 He was also a published author and playwright.
 He was knighted in 1959.

 Mourning Becomes Electra is a film adaptation of Eugene O’Neill’s play of the same name, which itself is an adaptation of the trilogy of ancient Greek tragedies Oresteia by Aeschylus.